The Tree of Life is located in the Sanctuary lobby.

 The entire cost of the tree, $27,000.00 was paid for by the “Tree of Life Benefactors” who purchased the rocks that are at the base of the tree.
 When leaves are purchased, the income derived from the sale (minus the cost of engraving) goes into the “TBS General Endowment Fund”.

-Click for Form to purchase a new Leaf.
+Click Here for the form to purchase a new Leaf.